 The Asia–Pacific region contains over half of the world’s population: one-third in China and nearly another third in India.

 The Asia–Pacific region is distinguished by the extraordinary disparity in levels of economic freedom among its economies.
 Four of the world’s 10 freest economies—Hong Kong, Singapore, Australia, and New Zealand—are in this region, yet most of the other countries remain “mostly unfree.”
 Countries such as Turkmenistan and Burma have economies that are “repressed.”
 North Korea, which continues to reject any form of free-market activity, remains the least free economy in both the region and the world.

-India and China are ranked 119th and 136th, respectively, in the world, and both remain “mostly unfree.”
-The two countries’ high economic growth has not been deeply rooted in policies that promote economic freedom.
+India and China remain “mostly unfree.”
+These two countries’ high economic growth has not been deeply rooted in policies that promote economic freedom.
 The foundations for long-term economic development continue to be fragile in the absence of effectively functioning legal frameworks.
-Progress with market-oriented reforms has been uneven and has often backtracked under the influence of those with a political interest in maintaining the status quo.
+Progress with market-oriented reforms has been uneven and has often backtracked at the urging of those with a political interest in maintaining the status quo.

 SUB-SAHARAN AFRICA: SLOW BUT CONTINUING PROGRESS

 Africa’s overall level of economic freedom is weaker than that of any other region.
 However, the 2014 Index has identified encouraging developments.
 No other region has made greater strides in economic freedom than Sub-Saharan Africa over the past two years.
 With an average score gain of 0.9 point that reflects a net gain of economic freedom in 20 countries, the Sub-Saharan Africa region is the second most improved region in the 2014 Index.